AbinashBishoyi/FreeRapid/etc/readme.txt

 =======================================

 Q: Why did you create another "RapidShare Downloader"?
-A: 1) Because I don't want to be addicted on the russian software, which is probably full of malware and spyware.
+A: 1) Because I don't want to be dependant on the russian software, which is probably full of malware and spyware.
    2) Because I can simply fix automatic downloading myself.
+   3) Because they have unintuitive user interface and missing important features.
-   3) Because I can.
+   4) Because I can.